 We encourage you to talk with your neighbours, join your community association, and engage with programs like Block Watch and Citizens on Patrol, among others.

-If you find a discarded needle(s) or other drug-related materials outside of downtown core, phone or text 778-257-1292 or email ODP433@askwellness.ca
+If you find a discarded needle(s) or other drug-related materials outside of these areas, phone or text the Overdose Prevetion Team at 778-257-1292 or email ODP433@askwellness.ca.

 By working together, neighbours can make their neighbourhoods safer places to live and play.
 Block Watch encourages neighbours to join together to reduce the likelihood of residential and property crime in their neighbourhoods.
 Crimes such as 'Break and Enters' can be prevented if criminals know that there are watchful neighbours.
 Be an active citizen and help to reduce crime in your neighbourhood, become a Block Watch Member.